 A Claimant determined by the IRP Panel not to have a need for translation services must submit all materials in English.

 If the Claimant arranges for its own translation, either because translation services are not requested or are denied, such translation shall be considered part of the Claimant’s legal costs, and so borne by the Claimant pursuant to ICANN Bylaws, Article 4, Section 4.3(r), and not an administrative cost to be borne by ICANN, unless otherwise ordered by the IRP Panel.

+Where the Claimant seeks to rely in the IRP proceedings on its own translation, this must be a certified translation from a qualified independent service provider.

-The IRP Panel may order that the deadlines for submission of documents etc., and for the timing of any appeal, be amended to take into account reasonable delays generated by the translation of documents/transcripts.
+The IRP Panel may order that the deadlines for submission of documents etc., and for the timing of any appeal, be amended to take into account reasonable delays generated by the translation of documents, transcripts and/or panelist decisions.